VEckardt/Report_AssignedRolesbyProject/README.md

 # Report "Assigned Roles by Project"
 This reports lists all Dynamic and Static Groups for the current user and the selected item

-# Use Case
+# User Story
-The following Use Cases are covered
+The following User Stories are covered
 - As a User I want to see to which Roles and Groups I am assigned to, respecting the current project that I have selected.
 - As an Administrator I want to review to which Roles and Groups a specific user is assigned to